 One of the main reasons some people get negative mewing results is applying too much force on one side of the palate.
 When you apply too much force, you might have facial asymmetry, meaning that one side of your face might look different from the other.
 The tongue might have a dominant side and if you apply too much force the pressure might only be applied to one side of your face hence the asymmetry.

-Too much force can enhance a double chin.
+Too much force can enhance a double chin (why do i have a double chin when im skinny).
 Mewing is a double-edged sword, so if done incorrectly, it can make your chin bulge more, which is the opposite of what you want to achieve.
 You should apply the force with your tongue only on your palate and not any other part of your mouth.

 The hyoid muscles help your tongue make contact with the upper palate.
 If you find it hard getting to the back third of your tongue up to your palate, your hyoid muscles might not be as strong as they should be.